betagouv/cout-embauche/README.md

 ### The widget is compatible with most recent browsers :

-- IE10.
-TODO. (not compatible with IE < 10)
+- IE11 / Edge
-- Safari 8.
-TODO
+- All latest versions of
-- Firefox (latest stable) TODO
+  - Safari
-- Chrome (latest stable) TODO
+  - Firefox

-> These tests are run manually
+  - Chrome